clairesunstudio/clairesun-netlify-app-new/src/pages/about/index.md

   job: Creative Technologist, UX Engineer
   blurb: "My name is Minghua |mɪŋ(h)wä| (she/her).
 I'm a full-stack designer and
     front-end developer who is experienced in building human-centered, data-driven digital products for the public good.
-I work cross-functionally, lead and contribute to complex projects from inception to completion.
-My crossover between design and dev has enabled my specialization in data visualization/storytelling, designing for accessibility, and building/managing design systems. "
+I excell at working cross-functionally, have led many complex government digital projects from inception to completion, with passion in civic design and designing for equity.
+My expertise in design, user research and technical know-how has enabled my speciaties in designing for scale, designing for accessibility, data visualization and product management. "
   title: UX Engineer, Design System Evangelist, Creative Technologist
 info:
   - icon: phone